GauravBasnet00/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe game is  created in the python.
+Tic Tac Toe game  created in the python.